Minimize the Uncomfortable Symptoms of Wrist Arthritis

 There are three common types of arthritis that affect the wrists, including:

-- Osteoarthritis (OA): Also known as degenerative arthritis, this is typically the result of the natural aging process or overuse.
+- Osteoarthritis (OA): Also known as degenerative arthritis, osteoarthritis is typically the result of the natural aging process or overuse.
 As you age, cartilage within your wrist joints naturally wears down.

-- Rheumatoid Arthritis (RA): This type of arthritis is an autoimmune disease that causes increased inflammation within the body to attack the cartilage and surrounding soft tissues within your joints.
+- Rheumatoid Arthritis (RA): Rheumatoid arthritis is an autoimmune disease that causes increased inflammation within the body to attack the cartilage and surrounding soft tissues within your joints.
 The key to reducing symptoms is controlling the inflammation within your body.

 - Post-Traumatic Arthritis: This type of arthritis typically occurs after a traumatic injury, such as a wrist or hand fracture.